cebem1nt/remot/README.md

 # Remot

 Tiny telegram bot to provide an interactive tty session with the host machine.
-Currently work in progress (i don't have enough knowledge to implement a fully functional terminal emulator in telegram :( )
+Current state: Kinda works

 ## Usage